gkounas/css-grid-generator/README.md

 7. (Optional) You can edit the screen break points by clicking the "EDIT BREAKPOINTS" button of the toolbar.

 8. Export the generated html and css using the "VIEW HTML/CSS" button of the toolbar.

+###Update

+1. Elements can now be animated using [Animate.css](https://github.com/daneden/animate.css) - Use the buttons Play and Stop animation at the top bar for preview.

+2. Grids can be nested by selecting type "grid" in element type